 To make things easier as we progress through the project, create a new folder and name it “Background Elements”.
 Now place all of the layers you just created in that folder by selecting them all at the same time (hold Shift to do so) and using your mouse to drag them on top of the folder.

 Now we get to add in the Mario character.
 If you haven’t done so, download and install the fonts that from the beginning of the tutorial.
 The Mario and Luigi font is a type of font called dingbats, which means that each character of the font isn’t a letter, but an image.
-(If you want to learn more about fonts, check out Looking at Typography.)
+(If you want to learn more about fonts, check out Typography 101.)

 The Mario graphic we need is found by typing in the lowercase letter, “q”.
 The default size of your font is probably pretty small, so change the size to be about 385pt.